Sammy Shore

 Sammy Shore (February 7, 1927 – May 18, 2019) was an American actor, stand-up comedian and co-founder of The Comedy Store.

 Early life

 Sammy Shore was born in 1927 in New York City at the start of the Great Depression in the United States.
-He grew up in a traditional household to Jewish parents.
+He grew up in a traditional household with Jewish parents.

 Career

 Shore began his career doing stand-up comedy with Shecky Greene in the Catskill Mountains.
 He was chosen, in 1969, to open for Elvis Presley’s comeback performance at the International Hotel, Las Vegas.
 He then opened for Elvis’ road shows until 1972.
 Shore continued to perform comedy, opening for Tony Orlando, Tony Bennett, Barbra Streisand, Sammy Davis Jr. and others.
 Shore served in the U.S. Navy during World War II.

 On April 7, 1972, he founded the Comedy Store with his writing partner Rudy De Luca.
 In 1974, his ex-wife, Mitzi, became the owner of the club.
 The club launched the careers of many comedians including Rodney Dangerfield, David Letterman, Eddie Murphy, Robin Williams, Jim Carrey, and Joe Rogan, also including his own son, Pauly.

 Shore appeared in many films including The Bellboy with Jerry Lewis and both Life Stinks and History of the World Part 1 from Mel Brooks.
 He appeared on The Ed Sullivan Show and was on Sanford and Son.

 Shore was voted Best Comedy Act in Atlantic City, New Jersey, and the Los Angeles Board of Supervisors named a day after him on July 24, 1990.
 He appeared at Harrah's Casinos and hotels more than any other entertainer.